ergoplatform/ansible/docs/Deploy-Ergo-Node-via-Jenkins.md

 - Track the deploy logs as usual Jenkins job logs with Jenkins job **Build history**.
 - Track and monitor build behaviour with Grafana: [Mainnet](https://grafana.ergoplatform.com/d/OwXtQiNZz) or [Testnet](https://grafana.ergoplatform.com/d/000000001)
+- Track Ergo node logs on chosen host: ssh on it (see [inventory](../inventory/hosts) for IP and ask admins for credentials), then use `tail`.
+Example for Mainnet: `tail -f /data/ergo/ergo.log`)

+## Troubleshooting

+> The deployment CI job always gets the latest available build from specified branch, right?

+Right.
+So be attentive, if you run deploy before ergo-it is finished, it may deploy unexpected build (or can not deploy at all, since there are no builds yet).
+On the other hand, you may want deploy outdated build and see results, when next build is under testing, and you have that ability.

+> If I update my ergo branch and run ergo-it job and after that run deploy it’ll pick up the the last build, correct?

+Absolutely correct.
+When ergo-it job finished (and at least compilation phase was succesfull), the last build of specific branch is the result of finished ergo-it job of specific branch, and exactly that version be deployed on next deploy for specific branch.